 Fitness plans are getting a digital makeover these days.
-As our technological advancements continue to grow, so does the popularity of wearable technology and health apps, which has been leading to a rise in personal fitness and overall better wellness tracking.
+As our technological advancements continue to grow, so does the popularity of health focused wearable technology and health apps, which has been leading to a rise in personal fitness and overall better wellness tracking.

 This means that more and more people are able to utilize a range of fitness and health options that might not otherwise be readily available to them.
 With wearable fitness trackers like FitBit and Garmin gaining attention, people are now able to clearly track their activities as well as their diet with partnering apps.
 This kind of tech acts as a great motivator as it presents a faster picture of progress and can help set future goals.